Extend Customer’s Net 30 to Net 90 with Non-Recourse Invoice Factoring

 Can I safely offer my clients net 30 or net 60 days to pay?

 For many business owners, waiting for payment after service completion can be up to 60 or 90 days.
 Small companies with commercial clients often must offer extended credit or payment terms.
 In addition, large S&P 500 companies are now dictating terms of net 60 to net 90 if you want to do business with them.
-What can an under-capitalized business do?
+What can an under-capitalized small business do if it can’t afford to offer long invoice payment terms?

-The major downfall of offering credit terms to your customers is the lack of cash for the provider or supplier.
-In particular, small businesses do not have sufficient cash reserves, which puts business owners in a challenging situation.
+The major downfall of offering credit terms to customers is the provider or supplier’s lack of cash.
+Small businesses do not have sufficient cash reserves, which puts business owners in a challenging situation.
+Also, you can offer net 30 invoice payment terms, and your large customers still take 45-60 days to pay you.

-We will look deeper into safely offering your customers payment terms and mitigating cash flow shortages.
+We will explore the safety of offering your customers payment terms and mitigating cash flow shortages.
 Our article will cover the basics of payment terms, the advantages of invoice factoring or invoice financing, and finding an invoice factoring company that will take the credit risk.

 What are Payment Terms?

-Payment terms are the contractual obligations between a supplier and customer that dictate when clients pay their invoices and other critical conditions or clauses.
-Many times, it will be your much larger customer who dictates the credit terms, not you.
+Payment terms are the contractual obligations between a supplier and customer that dictate when clients pay their invoices and other critical conditions or clauses.ย Many times, your much larger customer dictates the credit terms, not you.

 Payment terms range from 15 to 90 days or longer.
-In the COVID environment, commercial clients were known to extend these terms with their internal policies.
-Payment terms are essentially a delayed payment method or trade credit for the customer.
+Commercial clients were known to extend these terms with their internal policies in the COVID environment.
+Payment terms are a delayed payment method or trade credit for the customer.

 You will also see these terms with an additional discount for the early payment feature.
-For example, terms of 2-10, Net 30 means the customer gets a 2% discount if paid in ten days and no discount within eleven to thirty days.
+For example, invoice payment terms of 2-10, Net 30 means the customer gets a 2% discount if paid in ten days and no discount within eleven to thirty days.
 But be careful, as large companies will take the 2% and still wait 45 days to pay you.
+An invoice factoring line of credit can help.

 Payment Terms Downfalls

 Offering your commercial clients terms is great for generating revenue but comes with cash flow timing issues.
 Small companies offering payment terms often have to purchase products to sell to their customer and wait two to three months for payment.
-Your company still needs to operate during this period, cover payroll, marketing campaigns, insurance, rent, and technology expenses.
+Your company must still operate during this period and cover payroll, marketing campaigns, insurance, rent, and technology expenses.
 If your business does not have strong liquidity or cash reserves, your cash will inevitably run low or out.
+How can you get paid faster?

-Additionally, there are no guarantees that your customers will always pay on time or pay in full when offering payment terms.
-It is called bad debt when your clients do not pay their invoices but receive your product or service.
-Your customers may fall into tough times financially or refuse to pay due to many reasons or discrepancies.
-Bad debt hurts businesses because they write off the account receivable and never capture payment.
+Additionally, there are no guarantees that your customers will always pay on time or in full when offering payment terms.
+Bad debt occurs when your clients do not pay their invoices but receive your product or service.
+Your customers may fall into tough financial times or refuse to pay due to many reasons or discrepancies.
+Bad debt hurts businesses because they write off the accounts receivable and never capture payment.

 Offering payment terms to your clients is a selective process, and you should qualify your customers.
 Extending credit to unworthy customers can be costly to small businesses.
 Accordingly, running a credit report on your customer is an effective tool to determine creditworthiness.

 To make timely payments, it is essential to only offer credit terms to clients with a solid financial profile and capital.
-More importantly, qualifying clients does not guarantee your small business can offer these terms.
-Your company may need to temporarily cease operations due to cash shortages by extending payment terms.
+More importantly, qualifying clients do not guarantee that your small business can offer these terms.
+Your company may need to temporarily cease operations due to cash shortages by extending payment terms.ย

-If this is your company or small business, it may be time to consider financing your invoices and getting back to positive cash flow.
-Let’s look at this type of business financing.
+If this is your company or small business, it may be time to consider financing your invoices and returning to positive cash flow.
+Let’s look at this type of business financing when offering invoice terms to get paid faster.

 Invoice Financing and Factoring Enable Payment Terms